ept/blog/src/unix-philosophy-draft.md

 streams.
 Since a stream can have any number of independent consumers, no coordination is required to set up a new consumer.

+We've been calling this idea a [stream data platform](http://www.confluent.io/blog/stream-data-platform-1/).
 In this kind of architecture, the data streams in Kafka act as the communication channel between different teams' systems.
 Each team focusses on making their particular part of the system do one thing well.
 While Unix tools can be composed to accomplish a data processing task, distributed